Career and Technical Education

 "Career Pathways" is a workforce development strategy to support workers’ transitions from education into and through the workforce with a focus on high-demand, high-opportunity jobs.
 A career pathways initiative consists of a partnership among community colleges, primary and secondary schools, workforce and economic development agencies, employers, labor groups, and social service providers.

 Career and Technical Education (CTE) coordinates grant funding from State Vocational and Perkins IV for grades 7-12.
 CTE is an important part of our high school’s curriculum.
 Most of our students spend 20 % of their time in career and technical education classes.
 We provide our students with the in-depth knowledge and specialized skills to prepare them for a successful transition into college, the military, or the workforce.
 The high school graduation requirements state that all students develop and follow an individual learning plan (ILP) that emphasizes career development.
-By taking the courses required for a career major, students will be able to fulfill this requirement.
-We offer students an exploratory middle school program in business and the following high school programs that help prepare them for their chosen career path.
+By taking the courses required for a career pathway, students will be able to fulfill this requirement.